-That time frame stretches across multiple wars, economic recessions, massive inflation in the ’80s, 9/11, numerous stock market crashes, and even the more recent financial crisis.
+That time frame stretches multiple wars, recessions, massive inflation in the 80s, and the recent financial crisis.

 Yet, 3M Co.
 (MMM) kept on pumping out increasing dividends to shareholders.

-And you’ve gotta like the odds that they’ll keep doing that for another 60 years… and beyond.
+And you gotta like the odds they’ll keep doing it for another 56 years and beyond.

 I’ll explain why.